KoEonYack/DB-project/README.md

 __db_connect.php__

 Our git repository does not have db_connect.php.(check .gitignore) Because it contains the sensitive password to access mysql.
-However db_connect.php file is required to operate DB locally.(There is no problem use website) db_connect.php is on our DB project Google Drive.
+However db_connect.php file is required to operate DB locally.(EC server havev db_connect.php so there is no problem use website) db_connect.php is on our DB project Google Drive.

 __ESK_project, HRB_project, KEY_project, and MCK_project directory__